Can You Lucid Dream Every Night?

 You can choose to be aware when you're awake, but not when you're dreaming.
 A reality checking method is only effective if it's going to be triggered in a dream.
 This means something has to happen that makes you aware of the possibility you're dreaming, like with your dream signs.

 I think this is the best way to use reality checks.
-Continually expand the amount of triggers you have.
+Continually expand the number of triggers you have.
 Obviously, having 100 different things that remind you to reality check is better than having 5.
 Just don't try to set everything in your mind at once.
 Keep adding gradually.

 Stephen LaBerge's MILD technique (Mnemonic Induction of Lucid Dreams) is one of the most reliable induction methods.
 Without describing it in detail, it involves: